jimmymain/Documentation.Analyzers/README.md

 # Documentation Quick Fixes (Roslyn .NET)

-This repository contains an implementation of the SA1600 quick fixes for property and method documentation For a full implementation of all the stylecop rules, please see [Stylecop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers)
+This repository contains an implementation of the stylecop (SA1600+) quick fixes for property and method documentation For a full implementation of all the stylecop rules, please see [Stylecop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers)

-Stylecop.Analyzers do not contain any form of automatic documentation generation.
+Stylecop.Analyzers do not provide automatic documentation generation.
 This project aims to fill that gap by providing minimal documentation generation for properties / methods and method parameters to save time.

 ## Using Documentation.Analyzers

-The preferable way to use the analyzers is to add the nuget package [Documentation.Analyser](http://www.nuget.org/packages/Documentation.Analyser/) to the project where you want to provide SA1600 quick fixes.
+The preferable way to use the analyzers is to add the nuget package [Documentation.Analyser](http://www.nuget.org/packages/Documentation.Analyser/) to the project where you want to provide quick fixes.

 The severity of individual rules may be configured using [rule set files](https://msdn.microsoft.com/en-us/library/dd264996.aspx)